 What is ERP software?

-Enterprise resource planning (ERP) software is used by organizations to integrate and organize the data necessary for front office and back office operations.
-ERP software integrates organizations’ key operations, including the manufacturing, distribution, financial and human resources, into one software system.
+Enterprise resource planning (ERP) software is used by businesses to integrate and organize the data necessary for front office and back office operations.
+ERP solutions integrate companies’ key operations, including the manufacturing, distribution, financial and human resources, into one software system.

 When properly implemented, an ERP solution increases organizational efficiency, performance and profitability.
-However, ERP implementations are challenging and often require an ERP consultant to manage the software selection, implementation, process management and organizational change.
-A large enterprise software implementation is particularly difficult when multiple, global locations are involved.
+However, ERP projects are challenging and often require an ERP consultant to manage the software selection, implementation, process management and organizational change.
+A large project is particularly difficult when multiple, global locations are involved.
 Strong project management is key to achieving an integrated enterprise.

 SAP, Oracle, Microsoft Dynamics and Infor are among the most popular ERP vendors.
 One of the most searched terms on Google is “SAP vs. Oracle.”
 That should tell you something about the popularity of these vendors.

 SAP and Oracle both invest heavily in cloud technology.
 However, our client was skeptical about cloud scalability and unsure if the products were mature and proven.